eclipse-hono/hono/site/content/user-guide/http-adapter.md

     HTTP/1.1 202 Accepted
     Content-Length: 0

-Publish some JSON data for device `4712` using an invalid QoS level:
+Publish some JSON data for device `4712`, indicating that the gateway will wait for 10 seconds to receive the response:

-    $ curl -i -X POST -u gw@DEFAULT_TENANT:gw-secret -H 'Content-Type: application/json' -H 'QoS-Level: 2' \
+    $ curl -i -X PUT -u gw@DEFAULT_TENANT:gw-secret -H 'Content-Type: application/json' -H 'hono-ttd: 10' \
     $ --data-binary '{"temp": 5}' http://localhost:8080/telemetry/DEFAULT_TENANT/4712

-    HTTP/1.1 400 Bad QoS Header Value
+    HTTP/1.1 200 OK
+    hono-command: set
+    hono-cmd-req-id: 47#cmd-client-299c7172-75ce-484d-bee1-cd279755c5fea3c84d64-681e-4ba3-9e74-f8e1ca412d60
-    Content-Length: 20
+    Content-Length: 23

+    {
+      "brightness" : 87
+    }

-**NB**: The example above assumes that a gateway device with ID `gw-1` has been registered with `hashed-password` credentials with *auth-id* `gw` and password `gw-secret`.
+**NB**: The example above assumes that a gateway device has been registered with `hashed-password` credentials with *auth-id* `gw` and password `gw-secret` which is authorized to publish data *on behalf of* device `4712`.

 ## Publish an Event (authenticated Device)